Get business insurance with optimized coverage to meet your exact needs.

 This is where Garage Keepers Liability comes in.
 It will protect you and your business if a car in your custody got damaged, stolen, or vandalised due to your negligence.
 It also covers damages caused by fire or collision.

-Garage Liability Insurance, on the other hand, protects you and your business against third party injury as well as property damage that have occured at your shop.
+Garage Liability Insurance, on the other hand, protects you and your business against third party injury as well as property damage that have occurred at your shop.
 The insurance will pay for medical expenses and cost of repairs up to the limit you chose.

 Both Garage Keepers Liability and Garage Liability are necessary for auto repair shops, car detailing, valet parking, or a towing company as the former is your protection against liability for operations and vehicle, while the latter is your protection against damage to your customers' vehicles.